ropensci/roweb3/content/blog/2025-09-29-news-september-2025/index.md

-The following five packages recently became a part of our software suite:
+The following four packages recently became a part of our software suite: